 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 300D and Canon EOS M50 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the M50 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 300D does not offer wifi capability.
+In contrast, the 300D does not provide wifi capability.

 The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the 300D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 300D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 300D was succeeded by the Canon 350D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon 300D better than the Canon M50 or vice versa?
 The listing below highlights the relative strengths of the two models.